-- listen and remain calm - never ask a child if they are being abused - make a record of discussion to include time, place, persons present and what was said (child language - do not substitute words) - advise you will have to pass the information on - never take photographs of any injury - never record a child - never undress a child to physically examine them - allow time and provide a quiet space for support - At no time promise confidentiality to a child or adult. - Details of conversations with professionals, family member so or other relevant parties will be made and recorded on the CPOMS safeguarding system.
+- Listen and remain calm. - Never ask a child if they are being abused. - Make a record of discussion to include time, place, persons present and what was said (child language - do not substitute words.) - Advise you will have to pass the information on. - Never take photographs of any injury. - Never record a child. - Never undress a child to physically examine them. - Allow time and provide a quiet space for support. - At no time promise confidentiality to a child or adult. - Make a written record of discussions, decisions, and referrals on CPOMS